 “Do I have to count macros forever?” is a question we frequently get at WAG.
 Even when it has become second nature and feels effortless, tracking for the rest of your life probably isn’t in your goals—nor should it be!

 We liken tracking macros to reading a textbook for school.
-It is the down-and-dirty, detailed information you need to practice, write onto flashcards, and memorize.
-Then, you can take that knowledge into the real world and apply it without having to open your textbook.
+It contains the down-and-dirty, detailed information you need to practice, write onto flashcards, and memorize.
+Then, you can apply that knowledge in the real world without having to open your textbook.

 Precise macro tracking (your “textbook”) is always there to go back to if you need a refresher or your goals change.
 But, with time and practice, you can trust your knowledge and let go of the more strict approach.
-One of the biggest things WAG coaches work on with their clients is building confidence in portion sizes and listening to hunger cues so they can use these skills to step away from strict tracking and still feel confident in their choices and bodies.
+WAG coaches work on one of the biggest things with their clients is building confidence in portion sizes and listening to hunger cues so they can use these skills to step away from strict tracking and still feel confident in their choices and bodies.

 That being said, it always comes down to your goals—letting go of precise tracking is typically best when:

-Because estimation and intentional eating are less precise, it is tougher to stay highly lean or maximize muscle gain and performance without tracking.
+Because estimation and intentional eating are less precise, staying highly lean or maximizing muscle gain and performance without tracking is tougher.
 So, it’s always worth checking back in with your goals and remembering that you can use tracking strategically based on your season of life.

 Related: Are Macros Forever?, Don’t Fear Life After Tracking & What it Takes to Get Lean